Pope Leo XIV: Election

 In pre-conclave speculation, Prevost was considered a dark horse compared to more prominent papabili, although he was noted to be an ally of Pope Francis and a possible compromise candidate.
 His American nationality had been regarded as a potential stumbling block to his candidacy, reflecting unease about enhancing the United States's geopolitical power.
 Prevost was well aware of this, explaining to a friend by text message: "I'm an American, I can't be elected".
 Supporters argued that he represented a "dignified middle of the road".

 Prevost was elected pope on May 8, 2025, the second day of the conclave, on the fourth ballot.
-White smoke appeared from the Sistine Chapel at 18:07 CEST (UTC+2), signifying to the public that a pope had been chosen.
+As a result, white smoke appeared from the Sistine Chapel at 18:07 CEST (UTC+2), informing the world that a new pope had been chosen.
 After accepting his election and adopting his papal name, Leo embraced his fellow cardinals upon exiting the Sistine Chapel.
 Cardinal Dominique Mamberti, the cardinal protodeacon, made the traditional Latin proclamation, Habemus papam, announcing Pope Leo XIV to the public for the first time from the central loggia of St. Peter's Basilica.
-According to Italian law enforcement, by the time of the habemus papam announcement, there were up to 150,000 in the square.
+According to Italian law enforcement, by the time of the habemus papam announcement, there were up to 150,000 people in the square.

 Leo appeared wearing the traditional papal stole and mozzetta, vestments Pope Francis did not wear upon his greeting of the world following his election.
-His pectoral cross was one he wore during the conclave, a gift from the Postulator General of the Augustinian Order when he became a cardinal, containing relics from Saint Augustine and his mother Saint Monica, among others.
-He then delivered his first address to Rome and the world in Italian, advocating for peace and dialogue, expressing gratitude for the legacy of Pope Francis and quoting Saint Augustine; he also greeted his former diocese of Chiclayo, Peru, in Spanish.
+Leo's pectoral cross was one he wore during the conclave, a gift from the Postulator General of the Augustinian Order when he became a cardinal, containing relics from Saint Augustine and his mother Saint Monica, among others.
+He then delivered his first address to Rome and the world in Italian, advocating peace and dialogue, expressing gratitude for the legacy of Pope Francis and quoting Augustine; he also greeted his former diocese of Chiclayo, Peru, in Spanish.
 After the speech, he imparted his first Urbi et Orbi blessing in Latin.

-Leo XIV is the first pope from the Order of Saint Augustine and the second pope from the Americas (after Pope Francis), and is counted as the 267th pope.
-(Note: He is the 265th person to become pope as Pope Benedict IX was elected three times.)
-He is a dual citizen of Peru and the United States.
-He is the first American pope, in the sense of being the first born in the United States.
+Leo is the first pope to have been born in the United States, and the first to hold U.S. or Peruvian citizenship, having become a dual citizen in 2015 while serving as a missionary and bishop of Chiclayo.
+He is also the first pope from the Order of Saint Augustine, and the second (after his immediate predecessor Francis) with a Latin American citizenship.
 He is the second to be a native English speaker, after the English-born Adrian IV, who would have spoken Middle English.
 Leo is also the first pope born after World War II and during the Cold War, and thus the first to be born in the Baby Boomer generation.
-While Leo is the first pope from the Order of Saint Augustine, six previous popes belonged to other orders which follow the Augustinian Rule, the last one prior to Leo being Pope Eugene IV (1431–1447).
+While Leo is the first pope from the Order of Saint Augustine, six previous popes belonged to other orders which follow the Augustinian Rule, the last one prior to Leo being Pope Eugene IV (r.
+1431–1447).